- Policy Analyst, Fiscal Policy Center

-- Be a strong communicator with excellent writing skills
+- Be a strong communicator with excellent presentation skills;

-- Have experience implementing online strategic advocacy efforts and a strong grasp of the political process
+- Have a strong grasp of the political process;

-- Must work independently and efficiently on multiple projects
+- Work independently and efficiently on multiple projects;

-- Must be able to collaborate across cross-functional teams
+- Be able to collaborate across cross-functional teams;

-Experience working for a political campaign or advocacy organization is helpful but not a requirement.
+Experience working for an advocacy organization is helpful but not a requirement.

-Knowledge of family economic security, racial inequity, and tax and budget policy a plus; ability and desire to gain such knowledge is a must.
+Knowledge of family economic security, race and gender equity, and tax and budget policy a plus; ability and desire to gain such knowledge is a must.

-Voices for Illinois Children is an Equal Opportunity Employer.
-People of color, people with disabilities, women, and LGBTQ candidates are strongly encouraged to apply.
+Voices for Illinois Children is an Equal Opportunity Employer that supports equal access for all people, regardless of race, ethnicity, religion, gender, age, national origin, veteran status, disability, sexual orientation and gender identity or expression.
+We strongly encourage people of color, people with disabilities, women, veterans and LGBTQ candidates to apply.